ElektraInitiative/libelektra/src/bindings/jna/libelektra-kotlin/README.md

 This library is an extension of the Java Elektra Library to leverage the full potential of Kotlin.
 It provides several extension functions, factory methods, utilities and serialization.

+A simple project with usage examples can be found in the [hello-kotlin](../hello-kotlin/src/main/kotlin/HelloElektra.kt) module.

 _The library is currently not published anywhere.
 If that ever happens, it will be installed with Gradle_

 # User-facing API